spruceid/spruceid.dev/src/pages/index.md

 Once this key is on hand, you have to structure some data to be the payload of this VC you want to issue.
 For simplicity, let's throw this into a JSON file to be signed over in the next step.
-Don't worry too much about the meaning or function of any specific property if this is your first Verifiable Credential-- all things in time.
-You're not signing away your soul, don't worry-- these are the basic ingredients of a verified credential.

 ```bash
 cat > payload.json <<EOF